 Infrastructure facilities are important for effective and efficient conduct of the educational programmes.
 The University's infrastructure such as seminar halls, laboratories and computer labs, library and other support facilities are being improved continually to suit the changing needs of the organization.
 The University's Library has been shifted to a new dedicated building which is spacious with a carpet area of 1460.00 sq meters, abundant natural lighting and ventilation.
 The library contains 24,148 books in 3 stack rooms besides e-resources and e-Journals.
 The library has a dedicated server to cater to the needs of its users.
 Seminar Halls are equipped with LCD projectors.
 Computer labs and research laboratories are equipped with state of the art software and equipment.
-IT infrastructure of the University such as Firewalls, routers and Wi-Fi nodes, and computer ratio with over a 1GBPS leased line internet connectivity (1GBPS for the main campus and 2MBPS for the Nandihalli campus).
+IT infrastructure of the University such as Firewalls, routers and Wi-Fi nodes, and computer systems are capable of meeting the needs of the institute.
+The University maintains adequate student computer ratio with over a 1GBPS leased line internet connectivity (1GBPS for the main campus and 2MBPS for the Nandihalli campus).
 The main campus is supported by 04 nos of 62.5 kva capacity Diesel Generators for uninterrupted power supply.
 The 1000 liters per hour RO water purifier plants are installed in the campus near Hostels and Science Faulty building for safe drinking water facility.
 The University has invested substantial efforts over the last few years to improve classroom and laboratory infrastructure, books and journals, and online resources for teaching, learning, and research.